Erika Tymrak: FC Kansas City, 2013–2017

 Tymrak was selected during the second round (eleventh overall) by FC Kansas City during the 2013 NWSL College Draft.
 She was named the league's NWSL Player of the Month for the month of July after scoring three goals and serving one assist in six games during the month and helped FC Kansas City to a 3–0–3 record.
 She was named NWSL Rookie of the Year for the 2013 season.

 Loan to Bayern Munich

 In September 2013, Tymrak signed with German Bundesliga side Bayern Munich on loan until the end of the year.

 Loan to Melbourne City

 In October 2016, Tymrak joined Australian club Melbourne City on loan.

 Utah Royals FC, 2018–2019

 After FC Kansas City ceased operations following the 2017 season, Tymrak was officially added to the roster of the Utah Royals FC on January 22, 2018.

 Tymrak announced her retirement from soccer on January 6, 2020, at the age of 28.

-Orlando Pride, 2021–present
+Orlando Pride, 2021–2023

 On January 30, 2021, Tymrak came out of retirement after Orlando Pride acquired her playing rights as part of a trade for Gunnhildur Yrsa Jónsdóttir in exchange for Kristen Edmonds and the natural second-round pick in the 2022 NWSL Draft.
+In January 2024, it was announced Tymrak and Orlando had mutually agreed to the termination of her contract in order to explore opportunities outside the NWSL.

+Tampa Bay Sun, 2024–2025

+On April 23, 2024, Tymrak was announced as one of the first-ever signings for Tampa Bay Sun, who will begin play in the USL Super League in August 2024.
+Tymrak was joined by Domi Richardson and Jordyn Listro.
+At the end of the season, during which Tampa Bay won the inaugural USL Super League championship, she retired from professional soccer.